swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 Step 2 : Modify the stats.py module to add the median function (and maybe a test if you're feeling up to it!)

-Step 3 : Update your remote
+Step 3 : Commit your changes

     $ git add stats.py
     $ git commit -m "I added a median function!"

+Step 4 : Update your remote

     $ git push origin median

-Step 4 : Issue a Pull Request
+Step 5 : Issue a Pull Request

   - Go to your remote's page (github.com/beta/simplestats)
   - Click Pull Requests (on the right menu) -> New Pull Request -> Edit